 Also, be sure to grab some Ben’s Cookies while there.
 They are hands down the best cookies EVER and one of the things that I crave the most when away from home!

 Take some time to wander around the area (ideally with a Ben’s Cookie in hand).
 Floral Street and Floral Court, in particular, are really pretty streets.

 If you’ve not already had lunch, then Covent Garden is a great place to stop and grab something to eat.
-Wander to Neal’s Yard for a colourful oasis away from the hustle and bustle of the city, with some great food options.
+Wander to Neal’s Yard for a colourful oasis away from the hustle and bustle of the city, with plenty of food options including great vegan food.

 If you only visit one museum while exploring London in 2 days, then make it the British Museum.
-As with most museums in London, entry is free, making it a fun thing to do in London at no cost, as well as a great rainy day activity.
+It is one of the many free museums in London, making it a fun thing to do in London at no cost, as well as a great rainy day activity.

 And finally, with just two days in London, it is the easiest museum to fit in along a natural route in this 2-day itinerary.